 Zwinger

 This one was spectacular in the sunshine and perfect for walking around in the afternoon.
 Enjoy magnificent Baroque architecture at this 18th century palace on the banks of the river Elbe.
 Designed by court architect Matthäus Daniel Pöppelmann, it is considered one of the finest examples of Baroque architecture in Germany.
 With grounds filled with trickling fountains and statues of mythological figures, it's worth walking around the outside of the palace to really appreciate it's beauty.
 It served as the orangery, exhibition gallery and festival arena of the Dresden Court, but now houses the Dresden State Art Collections.
+You could also check out free walking tours in Germany to find the perfect tour for you when visiting the city.

 Dresden Frauenkirche